MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-315-Career-CareerConditional-Employment/subpart-F-Career-CareerConditional-Appointment-Under-Special-Authorities/section-315.612.md

 (c) *Eligibility.* (1)(i) A spouse of a member of the armed forces as defined in paragraph (b)(4)(i) of this section must be currently married to the member of the armed forces on active duty.

-(ii) For appointments made on or after August 13, 2023, the following additional criteria must be met for eligibility for appointment (for appointments made prior to or on August 12, 2023, the criteria in this paragraph (c)(1)(ii) does not apply):
+(ii) For appointments made on or after January 1, 2029, the following additional criteria must be met for eligibility for appointment (for appointments made prior to or on December 31, 2028, the criteria in this paragraph (c)(1)(ii) does not apply):

 (A) The member of the armed forces must have received orders authorizing a permanent change of station.